PrestaShop/docs/src/content/1.7/development/architecture/domain/cqrs.md

 2. A `Command` describes a __single__ action.
 It DOES NOT perform it.
 3. A `Command` receives only primitive types on input (int, float, string, bool and array).
 4. For every `Command` there MUST be at least one `CommandHandler` whose role is to execute that `Command`.
-5. A `CommandHandler` is just a port to a core, therefore it MUST NOT handle the domain logic itself, but orchestrate the required services instead.
+5. A `CommandHandler` is just a port to a core, therefore it MUST NOT handle the domain logic itself, but orchestrate the required [services](services.md) instead.
 6. A `CommandHandler` MUST be placed in the `Adapter` namespace as long as it has legacy dependencies.
 7. A `CommandHandler` SHOULD NOT return anything on success, and SHOULD throw a typed `Exception` on failure.
 The "no return on success" rule can be broken only when creating entities.
-8. A `CommandHandler` MUST use the existing `ObjectModel` for writes as long as those classes exist.
-9. A `CommandHandler` MUST implement an interface containing a single public method like this:
+8. A `CommandHandler` MUST implement an interface containing a single public method like this:

 ```php
 <?php